Is this the end for pre-employment credit checks in Illinois?

 As you can see, these exceptions “access to confidential information” or trade secrets” allow quite a bit of room for interpretation.
 That’s not an invite to abuse the loopholes.
 Ultimately, a court of law would decide if a company was too liberal with the exceptions, and there’s no need to be made an example of.

-Let’s hope that House Bill 4658 serves it’s intended purpose and allows more job seekers in Illinois not to worry about being judged by unavoidable credit damage in the wake of this recession.
-At the same time, employers can breathe easy that positions that really need to take financial stability into account for the protection of themselves and their clients, can still do so without repercussions.
+Let’s hope that House Bill 4658 serves its intended purpose and allows more job seekers in Illinois not to worry about being judged by unavoidable credit damage in the wake of this recession.
+At the same time, employers can breathe easy that positions that need to take financial stability into account for the protection of themselves and their clients can still do so without repercussions.

-Please note: SafeScreener.com, Background Screening Made Simple Blog, and Background Screening Consultants LLC, do not provide legal advice.
-Postings, articles, press releases and other distributed or verbalized information should be considered as guidelines and suggestions based upon professional experience, research and industry best practices.
-Questions or decisions regarding employer’s legal rights or applicants legal rights should be directed towards legal representation.
+SafeScreener.com, Background Screening Made Simple Blog, and Background Screening Consultants LLC do not provide legal advice.
+Postings, articles, press releases and other distributed or verbalized information should be considered as guidelines and suggestions based on professional experience, research, and industry best practices.
+Questions or decisions regarding employers’ legal rights or applicants’ legal rights should be directed towards legal representation.